 Capacity: 650 lb (294 kg)

-The NuCanoe Unlimited is a newly-released model for 2021.
+The NuCanoe Unlimited was released in 2021.
 It is a feature-rich, high-performance boat that is drawing considerable amounts of attention in the kayak industry.

 In line with NuCanoe’s philosophy, the Unlimited is made to be extremely customizable and versatile.
 You’ll see the usual clean, open deck design, gear tracks all over the boat (it now uses aluminum top-loading gear tracks), the rotating 360 Fusion seat, incredible motor compatibility, and multiple wiring options with YakAttack through-hull wiring kits.